-Credit Hours Attempted Minimum Credit Hours to be Completed Minimum Cumulative GPA Required
+Credit Hours Attempted Minimum Cumulative Completion Rate Minimum Cumulative GPA Required 1 or more 67% 2.00

-1-18 33% 2.00

-19-40 50% 2.00

-41 and over 67% 2.00

-Credit hours attempted will be cumulative and will include all hours for which the student was enrolled as of the census date of each academic term or for which the student received a grade.
+Credit hours attempted will be cumulative and will include all hours for which the student was enrolled as of the census date of each academic term, or for which the student received a grade.
 The census date is defined as the day following the last day for registration and payment as outlined in the College catalog.

 Credit hours completed with grades of A, B, C, D, T, CR, P, or AP only will fulfill this requirement.
-Grades of I, NS, U, W, X, and Y will not fulfill this requirement.
+Grades of F, I, NS, U, W, X, and Y will not fulfill this requirement.